Teaching Experience and Philosophy Statement

 I received my Masters in Fine Arts in Creative Writing (poetry) at Goddard College where I gained a deeper appreciation for student-centered learning.
 I am interested in helping my students balance the study of craft with finding their passions and taking risks in their writing and thinking.

 I believe in the importance of reading different genres.
 Poetry, fiction and non-fiction are often intertwined.
 I encourage my students to read a wide variety of books and to think as unique, creative readers and writers.
+I believe in the important work of decolonizing education so that students can learn from diverse indigenous perspectives.

 Related: